Foreground effect on the $J$-factor estimation of ultra-faint dwarf spheroidal galaxies: Signal Flux and -factor

 The factor $J$ after the parenthesis in the right-hand side (so-called $J$-factor) reflects the amount of the squared DM density inside the cone with a solid angle $\Delta \Omega$:

 Here we define the dark matter profile at a distance $l$ and angle $\Omega$ by $\rho(l, \Omega)$.
 The integration of $l$ is performed along the line-of-sight.

-As we have discussed in \KI, the dominant uncertainty of the signal flux comes from the $J$-factor.
-This is because while the parenthesis in Eq.\,(\ref{eq:fluxformula}) is well controlled by the calculation of {particle physics}, the estimation of the $J$-factor is lim{i}ted by the number of the kinematical stellar data of the dSphs.
-Although the {size} of the uncertainty of the $J$-factor is still under discussion,\footnote{ This is due to the various biases in the estimation: the statistical procedure, {DM halo model}, stellar distribution, unresolved binaries and foreground contamination, {as} reviewed in \KI. } the error bar can be a few orders of magnitude {larger} for the {UFD}s.
-To suppress both the statistical and systematical uncertainties, future deep spectroscopic observation is {mandatory}.

-Currently, velocity along the line of sight ($v$) and the projected distance from the centre of the dSph ($R$) are used for the DM profile estimation. {This} information can be utilized to construct a velocity dispersion curve of the stars in the dSph.
-This observed dispersion curve can be obtained by projecting the 3-dimensional dispersion curve along the line-of-sight.
-Under the assumption of the spherical symmetry, the projected velocity dispersion at a projected radius of $R$ can be written by
+{ Currently, the most common way of the DM profile estimation is to apply dynamical mass models based on Jeans equations to the line-of-sight velocity of stars in the dSph.
+Under the assumption of the spherical symmetry for luminous and dark components of the dSph, the projected velocity dispersion at a projected radius $R$ can be written by }

 where $r$ denotes the {un-projected} distance from the centre of the dSph, and $\Sigma_{*}(R)$ is the projected spatial stellar distribution obtained by integrating the stellar distribution $\nu_{*} (r) $ along the projected direction.
 The anisotropy parameter $\beta_{\text{ani}}$ is defined by $\beta_{\text{ani}} = 1 - (\sigma^{2}_{\theta}/\sigma^{2}_{r})$ where we define the radial, azimuthal, and polar components of the 3-dimensional dispersion curve as $\sigma_{r}$, $\sigma_{\theta}$, and $\sigma_{\phi}$, {respectively, in a spherical coordinate} and take $\sigma_{\theta} = \sigma_{\phi}$ for the spherical symmetry.